 2) Emission factors pursuant to data provided by electricity providers at both production sites.
-For simpler presentation purposes, the individual pollutant emissions are calculated as "CO2 equivalents" and stated as number of tons of CO equivalents (t CO2e).
+For simpler presentation purposes, the individual pollutant emissions are calculated as "Co2 equivalents" and stated as number of tons of Co2 equivalents (t CO2e).

-3) Figures for 2022 are based on estimates based on payments on account to the landlord.
+3) Figures for 2023 are based on estimates (except for fuel consumption) based on payments on account to the landlord.